Soyuz MS-19: Crew

-Backup crew

 Launch and docking

 Soyuz MS-19 was launched on 5 October 2021, 08:55:02 and docked at 12:22:31 UTC following a three-hour, 2-orbit rendezvous profile, and after using a manual docking system operated by spacecraft commander Anton Shkaplerov, to the Rassvet module of the ISS.

 Background and film project

 On 14 May 2021, the Interagency Committee approved the composition of the ISS main and alternate crews for the period 2021–2023.
 The crew of Soyuz MS-19 was decided then.
 Cosmonaut Anton Shkaplerov (commander) and the crew of the film The Challenge: actress Yulia Peresild and director Klim Shipenko, were chosen to go and went to the ISS on the Soyuz MS-19.
 The film drama was a joint project of Roscosmos, Channel One and the Yellow, Black and White studio.
 The back-up crew chosen after passing the medical committee was: New Drama Theater actress Alena Mordovina, director Alexei Dudin and the commander Oleg Artemyev.
 Since 24 May 2021, the crew members had been training at the Yuri Gagarin Cosmonaut Training Center.
 On 23 July 2021, the prime crew participated in a four-hour simulation inside a Soyuz replica while wearing the Sokol suit, and on 28 July 2021, the back-up crew completed the same exercise.
 According to the back-up commander Oleg Artemyev the performance of the two back-up Spaceflight Participants was outstanding.
 On 30 July 2021, the spacecraft had its pre-launch preparation started.
 On 31 August 2021, the medical committee announced that both the main and reserve crews were healthy for space flight.

 The filming equipment was launched at Progress MS-17 and returned on Soyuz MS-18.